SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/interactive-execution.md

 ![Interactive run options](img/interactive-execution-play-options.png)

 1. Using the play button from the bottom right side.
 This would execute the entire Pipeline.
 2. Using the play button on a particular Gem.
-This would only execute the flow in the Pipeline till that Gem.
+This would only execute the flow in the Pipeline up to and including that Gem.
 This comes in handy during development, so that we don't have to run the entire Pipeline to debug/change a particular Gem.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>